timofeysie/satisfactory/docs/trend-form.md

 ### Todo

-- create api to return raw data for lstm model generation
+- create api to return raw data for lstm model generation?
+- or allow editing and adding raw text from links before post?
+- show total lines
+- allow adding more content and

 ## Merge projects